Ptychagnostus

-Ptychagnostus is a member of the agnostida that lived during the Cambrian period.
-Ptychagnostidae generally do not exceed one centimetre in length.
+Ptychagnostus is a genus of trilobites in the order Agnostida that lived during the Cambrian period.
 Their remains are rarely found in empty tubes of the polychaete worm Selkirkia.
 The genus probably ranged throughout the water column.
 It has two glabellar lobes, and three pygidial lobes.

 Type species

-Agnostus punctuosus Angelin, 1851 from the Pt. punctuosus Zone of the Alum Shale (Drumian), Sweden (by original designation).
+Agnostus punctuosus Angelin, 1851 from the Ptychagnostus punctuosus zone of the Alum Shale (Drumian), Sweden (by original designation).
 Official ruling on the conservation of accepted usage of A. punctuosus as the type species was given by the International Commission on Zoological Nomenclature, 1993.